-Sunburn is a red in appearance and has a painful burn caused by the sun’s ultraviolet rays.
-When the sunrays burn the cells of the outer layer of skin it causes damage to the underlying blood vessels.
+Sunburn is red in appearance and has a painful burn caused by the sun’s ultraviolet rays.
+When the sun rays burn the cells of the outer layer of skin it causes damage to the underlying blood vessels.
 Some time severe sunburn may also cause blisters and skin’s dead cells flake and peel away.

 Cure For Dry Skin

-- Paste made of sandalwood with rose water as a face pack works well.
+- A paste made of sandalwood with rose water as a face pack works well.

 - Application of Aloe vera juice or Pure rose water can also be applied.

-Note: Protect the skin from harsh sunrays and wear protective clothing and make sure to stay away of the sun between 10 am to 3 pm.
+Note: Protect the skin from harsh sun rays and wear protective clothing and make sure to stay away from the sun between 10 am to 3 pm.
 Use a cool compress of chamomile or skimmed milk to soothe burned skin.
 You can also apply potato slices, aloe cucumber or to calm sunburned skin.